dipan29/MagicApps/readme.md

 IEM HACKATHON Repository READ ME

+##UPDATE - After discussing with Prof. Avijit Bose (IEM)
+There was one image file in JPEG that caused the app to crash so I have updated that with PNG and just provided the debug-version in the APP Folder.
+In case the Release APK crashes, please try with the DEBUG APK.
+NO LINES OR CODE WAS MODIFIED , ONLY THE IMAGE ASSET WAS CHANGED.

 ### Due to a forced push, the file created at 3.20 AM Was deleted, this is just a copy of the same
 The working Documentation Can be found in Documentation.md and the Apk is Inside the APK Folder The Debug File is Later Added under the APK Folder, because of some issues with android version for the release File.